mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 ## Project

 Zerops structure has three levels.
 At the top is a project, which can have services made of containers.
-It can, for example, consist of a NodeJS [runtime environment](/documentation/services/runtimes.html), a MongoDB [database](/documentation/services/databases/mongodb.html), and an S3 [object storage](/documentation/services/storage.html) service.
+It can, for example, consist of a NodeJS [runtime environment](/documentation/services/runtimes.html), a PostgreSQL [database](/documentation/services/databases/postgresql.html), and an S3 [object storage](/documentation/services/storage.html) service.

 You can create a separate project for any environment (development, stage, production) or even for each developer if you so wish.
 Alternatively, you can benefit from a single project shared among all developers reducing the overall cost.
 Either way, developers can still utilize our powerful [dev tools](/documentation/cli/vpn.html).